vert-x3/vertx-service-factory/README.md

 This is a `VerticleFactory` implementation which deploys a verticle given a service name.

-The service name is used to lookup a JSON descriptor file which determines the actual verticle that is to be deployed, and can also contain deployment options for the verticle such as whether it should be run as a worker.
+The service name is used to lookup a JSON descriptor file which determines the actual verticle that is to be deployed, and can also contain deployment options for the verticle such as whether it should be run as a worker, and default config for the service.

 It is useful as it decouples the service user from the actual verticle that is deployed and it allows the service to provide default deployment options and configuration.